how to prevent styes

 Your doctor may also notice if you have any conditions that would make it harder for your eyes to stay clean.
 This could be dry eyes, blepharitis or another condition.
 In some cases a little extra care in cleaning your eye area and eye lashes may help.

-- Do this for about 30 seconds per eye with a clean cotton swab, cotton ball, or clean portion of the washcloth for each eye.
+• Do this for about 30 seconds per eye.
+Use a clean cotton swab, cotton ball, or clean portion of the washcloth for each eye.

 References